 There are two benefits to this.
 Questions allow you to clarify your points to the listener further, and it helps them process what’s happened in their own way.
 If you’re not sure they fully grasped the point of the conversation, ask them a few clarifying questions to ensure you got your point across.

 Need expert advice to maximise your performance in the workplace?
-Get in touch with one of our recruitment experts today.
+Get in touch with one of our recruitment experts today or learn the top 5 job search secrets from NZ’s best recruitment consultants.